FancyPotatOS/Ghostcraft/doc/config.md

         - `effect.ambient_ghost.particles`
             - The ambient particle of the ghost
             - Defaults to the barrier particle if not set
-            - 0 is the fire particle (And the only value at the moment)
+            - 0 is the smoke particle (And the only value at the moment)

 - Technical
     - `is_server`